xensenx/Project_Quagmire/README.md

 What began as a personal curiosity eventually evolved into a multi-year project involving research, archival work, documentation, and analysis.
 The repository serves as a record of that ongoing journey.

+Click [here](https://xensenx.github.io/Project_Quagmire/) to read more about Project Quagmire!

 ### Copyright Notice

 This repository contains original analysis and documentation created as part of Project Quagmire.